Kothar-wa-Khasis: Phoenician and Punic sources

 Chousor, attested in Phoenician History of Philo of Byblos, is assumed to represent a Phoenician reflection of Kothar-wa-Khasis.
 Due to his euhemeristic views, Philo presents Chousor as a human, rather than a god, though it is assumed more traditionalist adherents of Phoenician religion saw him as a deity, much like how the Ugaritic Kothar was perceived in corresponding cultural milieu.
 Ptolemy mentions a river named Chousor, presumably named after this deity.
 The case of Chousor was the first instance in scholarship in which a figure formerly known only from Phoenician History could be properly identified.

 Philo describes Chousor as a distant descendant of Hypsouranios, who according to his account was the founder of Tyre.
 He uses the names Chousor and Hephaestus interchangeably, similarly to how he refers to Kronos as El in some passages.
 Alongside his nameless brother, Chousor is credited with the discovery of iron working.
 Due to the Bronze Age origin of the Ugaritic texts, this skill is never assigned to Kothar-wa-Khasis in them, and he only works with gold and silver, which is in turn not mentioned in Phoenician History among the skills of Chousor.
 Acting on his own, Chousor also invented fishing implements (hook, bait, fishing line and raft), which according to Philo lead to the use of the name of Zeus Meilichius to refer to him.
 The reason behind this connection is uncertain, though it might rely on both deities being viewed as benevolent givers of wealth.
-Chousor was also the first to prepare magical formulas, incantations and prophecies.
-In a further passage hos brothers, who are left nameless, are credited with inventing brickwork, which might be a reflection of Kothar-wa-Khasis’ role as a divine architect.
-Albert I. Baumgarten suggests that the assignment of individual inventions to multiple members of Chousor’s family might have been either the result of Philo misunderstanding the use of multiple names to refer to Kothar-wa-Lgasis as a reference to a network of related deities, similarly as early researchers of Ugaritic texts erroneously did, or a sign of Greek influence, as in Athenian tradition Hephaestus had multiple sons, who might have inspired the other craftsmen in Phoenician History.
+Chousor according to him was also the first to prepare magical formulas, incantations and prophecies.
+In a further passage his brothers, who are left nameless, are credited with inventing brickwork, which might be a reflection of Kothar-wa-Khasis' role as a divine architect.
+Albert I. Baumgarten suggests that the assignment of individual inventions to multiple members of Chousor’s family might have been either the result of Philo misunderstanding the use of multiple names to refer to Kothar-wa-Khasis as a reference to a network of related deities, similarly as early researchers of Ugaritic texts erroneously did, or a sign of Greek influence, as in Athenian tradition Hephaestus had multiple sons, who might have inspired the other craftsmen in Phoenician History.